GoldandBlack - Markus Bailey picked by the Bengals in the seventh round

 MORE: Brycen Hopkins picked in fourth round by Rams | Undrafted?
 No problem.
 These Purdue players excelled as free agents | |Purdue looks to begin new NFL draft streak | No pro day?
 No problem for Markus Bailey, who will have a virtual pro day | Matt McCann pleased with pro day.
 Now, he hopes to get drafted | After 21 years, Purdue's NFL Draft streak is over | Purdue's 10 biggest NFL draft steals

-Purdue linebacker Markus Bailey was selected with the first pick of the seventh round (215th overall) of the NFL draft by Bengals.
+Purdue linebacker Markus Bailey was selected with the first pick of the seventh round (215th overall) of the NFL draft by the Bengals.
+The pick sends Bailey--a native of Columbus, Ohio--back to his home state.

 He's the 13th Boilermaker linebacker picked since 1998, the most of any position.
 Earlier in the day, Purdue tight end Brycen Hopkins was selected in the fourth round of the draft by the Rams.